jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="3_4_2"></a>
 ### [↖](#3_4)[↑](#3_4_1)[↓](#3_4_3) SAML 2.0
+> Security Assertion Markup Language (**SAML**) is an open standard for exchanging
+> authentication and authorization data between parties, in particular, between an identity provider
+> and a service provider.

+> An identity provider (**IdP**) is a system entity that creates, maintains, and manages identity information
+> for principals and also provides authentication services to relying applications within a
+> federation or distributed network.

 * Overview
   * To integrate Active Directory/ADFS with AWS (or any SAML 2.0)
   * Access through console or CI